 While we on the left must of course be gracious and extend the hand to any MP that recants and pledges full fealty to the Corbyn project, part of me wishes Corbyn would test Angela Eagle’s election night “pledge to play any part my party should ask of me” by offering her the most derisory role possible.
 PPS to Owen Smith perhaps?

 Andy Burnham, a man equal parts absurd (see his 2010 leadership platform for “ASPIRATIONAL SOCIALISM”) and appalling (see his opening up of the NHS to private healthcare companies), has roots that run deep within the PLP.
-This has not altered by his departure from Westminster to contest the Greater Manchester mayoralty.
+His departure from Westminster to contest the Greater Manchester mayoralty has not changed this.
 Several of the new intake (Afzal Khan in Manchester Gorton; Jo Platt in his old seat Leigh) have ties to him and several of those now in the Shadow Cabinet (Andrew Gwynne, Debbie Abrahams, Nia Griffith, Ian Lavery, Christina Rees, Andy McDonald, Valerie Vaz, Keir Starmer) supported his candidacy for the leadership in 2015.
 We should ready ourselves for the unappealing prospect of hearing more from the little boy prince up the M6 should Labour’s polling dip.

 It will be interesting to see who, if anyone, Corbyn picks as his PPS — a role unoccupied since Kate Osamor moved up to a full shadow ministerial position and Steve Rotheram moved on from the Commons.
 It would be positive to see one of the young new intake on the left brought into the fold.